arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

 But both exceptions and `async`/`await` are ad-hoc, built-in solutions.
-We cannot expect that the native F# function application provides a special treatment for parser functions returning `Result`s of tuples, or for any other custom signature we will write.
+We cannot expect that the native F# function application provided a special treatment for parser functions returning `Result`s of tuples.
+This is too specific to our peculiar use case.

 In fact, in FP it's often the case that we intentionally design the function signatures ignoring the native gluing mechanism.
 We take the